evmos/evmos/SECURITY.md

 The payment process will be executed according to Evmos SAFU for `Critical` and `High` severity vulnerabilities.
 Payouts can only be executed in accordance and under supervision of the Evmos Operations team and only once the following requirements have been completed:

-- The whitehat hacker or organization successfully completes the KYC/KYB process (i.e KYC/KYB accepted)
+- The whitehat hacker or organization successfully completes the KYC/KYB process (i.e KYC/KYB accepted).
-- The vulnerability is patched in production (eg. mainnet)
+- The vulnerability is patched in production (eg. mainnet).

 #### KYC/KYB Process